-Simply put, permissions determine which content you can see, access, or use; data policies determine which data you can see.
+Both permissions and data policies govern access.
+Simply put, permissions determine which content you can see, access, use, or create; data policies determine which data you can see.

 How permissions and data policies work together

-Tableau permissions are applied to Tableau content first and foremost.
+Tableau permissions are applied to Tableau content first.
 People can only do the things they have the capabilities to do with Tableau content—data policies don't override Tableau permissions.
 After permissions are evaluated, the data policy is applied to determine which data in the virtual connection the person can see based on the policy condition.

 The following example describes the effects of permissions and data policies on a virtual connection that contains salary data: